-It is imperative that candidates check their Fredonia email account on a daily basis.
-At the end of the placement candidates will receive links to Google Forms that must be submitted to the Office of Field Experiences in order to successfully pass student teaching.
+At the end of each placement the candidate will receive links to Google Forms that must be submitted to the Office of Field Experiences in order to successfully pass student teaching.
+It is imperative that candidates check their Fredonia email account on a daily basis (Monday-Friday).